speedypotato/3D-Print-Calculator/README.md

 # 3D-Print-Calculator
 by SomeTechNoob/SomePrintrNoob/SpeedyPotato.

 A simple 3D print calculator.
 I wanted to improve on my simple 3D print cost calculator program which I have been using privately.
+I know most slicers have this built in, but personally I use Repetier-Host which does not have any sort of cost calculation built in.
+This program also factors in electricity costs, which while are minute, are a nice addition.

 Instructions for the newbs:
  1. Download this repository by clicking the big green button.